"Sir, we've got positive contact. Alfa Charlie gate guard reports a single high-acceleration intruder."

 Fighter deployers — sometimes called fighter carriers, sometimes called mobile bases — existed as a consequence of the two main, competing engine technologies.
 If you wanted to intercept an intruder or slip past a defender, you needed to out-accelerate him, which led to a quickly-spiralling arms race of more and more powerful spacecraft engines.
 Living flesh had a nasty tendency to squish if you subjected it to more than a dozen or so times Earth's surface gravity, so eventually the human factor was removed from the equation entirely, and unmanned fighting vessels became every nation's front line soldiers.
 Electronics were toughened to withstand the dozens upon dozens of g, struts and stresspoints were built out of sturdier and sturdier alloys, fuel hoses became fuel girders, but there was one fundamental conundrum in spacecraft design that no amount of engineering could overcome, and that was the hot-fusion engine's voracious appetite for fuel.
 An unmanned fighter couldn't waste mass on a super-efficient QC&C fusion engine, because despite their efficiency such engines had a positivley abyssmal thrust-to-mass ratio; half the spacecraft would have to be engine just to get a meager 40 or 50g of acceleration.
 By contrast, even the tiniest proton-deuteron hot-fusion engines could produce ungodly levels of thrust, but had barely 40% of a QC&C engine's exhaust speed.
 And thanks to the bitter reality of Tsielkovsky's equations, a 60% reduction in exhaust velocity translated to many, many times the amount of fuel required for a given mission.
 A modern fighter was little more than an armored flying tub, carrying more mass in fuel than the all the rest of the spacecraft put together.

 Which meant, ultimately, that it was far more efficient to tow a fighter via a low thrust QC&C engine, than to have it fly there on its own.
 A fighter deployer did just that.
 It carried fighters, their fuel, their ammunition, their repair and maintenance crews, spare parts, and all the tactical capability necessary to send its fighters into battle and retrieve the survivors at battle's end.
-And since they made tempting strategic targets, they also carried their own layers of whipple armor and their own small arsenal of defensive weaponry.
+And since these deployers made such tempting strategic targets, they also carried their own layers of whipple armor and their own small arsenal of defensive weaponry.

 The Colonel turned to his chief tactical officer.
 "What's our target's current distance and vector?"